masneyb/boot2sol/README.md

 ------|--------|--------------------
 1 bit | 1 bit  | 6 bits

-The offset is used to calculate the card value and family.
-The cards are stored in memory grouped by card family.
+The cards are stored in memory grouped by family.
 Inside each family, the cards are ordered ace through king.
-The pointer offset is used to calculate the card value and face.
+This allows using the offset in memory to calculate the card value and family.
 Pseudocode: `offset / 13 = family` and `offset mod 13 = card value (ace-king)`.

 The end of the linked list in the next pointer is represented with the value